NicHub/stewart-platform-esp32/doc/hexapod-kinematics.md

 For a platform using linear motors, the calculation can be done with $\text{eq 1}$ and $\text{eq 2}$.
 In our case we have rotational motors so we need to continue.
 Note that it is not a good idea to compute the square root of $d_{i}^2$ because it is a computer intensive operation and we don’t need the value of $d$.

-Now, we need to check if the arm of length $a$ and the rod of length $s$ are long enoug to actualy go to the target position :
+Now, we need to check if the arm of length $a$ and the rod of length $s$ are long enoug to actualy go to the target position:

 $$
 d_{i}^2 \leq(a + s)^2